FrostGod/FrostGod/README.md

 linkedin: [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/divesh-chowdary/)](https://www.linkedin.com/in/divesh-chowdary/)

 - 🔭 I’m currently working on personal projects and as a full-time employee at Nvidia
-- 👯 I’m looking to collaborate on interesting projects related to <b> AI, distributed Systems and Networks </b> (feel free to hit me up)
+- 👯 I’m looking to collaborate on interesting projects related to <b> AI, distributed Systems and Computer Networks </b> (feel free to hit me up)
 - 💬 Ask me anything in backend engineering and what are current affairs in tech going around and probably you will get a satisfactory answer.
 - ⚡ Fun fact about me: I can code 3 days straight without sleep lol
 - 👊🏽 used to be one of the decent competitive programmers, currently chasing to be best in the real-life leaderboard.